Your

 - Now that you've

-been a web designer for nearly nine months, you probably feel
+been using the web (blogs, wikis, etc.) for nearly nine months,

-fairly confident in some of your technical skills.
-Compare
+you probably feel fairly confident in some of your technical

-your skills now with what they were at the beginning of the
+skills.
+Compare your skills now with what they were at the

 - Melinda Sordino